konradszejgiec/calculator/README.md

 ## Notes

 HTML and CSS (with some changes) was taken from Udemy course: "Front-end zaawansowany w 15 dni",  made by Bartłomiej Borowczyk.
+The project is still under construction.